fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 ### SRTP adjustments

-SRTP constraints now give an error if they declare optional, inref, outref, ParamArray, CallerMemberName or AutoQuote atttributes on parameters.
+SRTP constraints now give an error if they declare optional, inref, outref, ParamArray, CallerMemberName or AutoQuote attributes on parameters.
 These were ignored and should never have been allowed.

 ## Drawbacks
 [drawbacks]: #drawbacks